takasoft/takasoft.github.io/_posts/2025-02-06-why-union-find-is-such-a-cool-algorithm.md

 ```
   0
  / \
-2   1
-\
- 3
+3   1
-  \
+ \   \
-   4
+  4   2
 ```

 #### Path Compression

 Path compression is implemented in the find function.
 Instead of simply returning `parent[u]`, we run a little recursive function to point all children nodes to the parent.

 With path compression the earlier result will change to the following.
+Now we have a tree of height just 2.

 ```
   0
  / \ \ \
-2   1 3 4
+3   1 4 2
 ```